 You are here

 Many patients have utilized telemedicine for medical care during the COVID pandemic and will continue to seek this option going forward.
+These resources will help refine and improve your delivery of virtual care, and practical implementation tips are offered below.

 - Download a Checklist for Incorporation of Video Visits.